 What do you need to launch your digital product?

-Now bare with me, things will get a bit more technical from this point on.
+Now bear with me, things will get a bit more technical from this point on.

 Here’s a list of WordPress plugins and other software I’m using to sell my digital product.